sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

 WWI has provided you with a copy of their application, including a database script to create their Oracle database.
 They have asked that you use this as a starting point for migrating their database and application to PostGre SQL.
 In this task, you will create a connection to the Oracle database on your Lab VM, and create a database called Northwind.

-1. Navigate to the Lam VM and download the starter project by downloading a .zip copy of the Data Platform upgrade and migration project from the GitHub repo.
+1. Navigate to the Lab VM and download the starter project by downloading a .zip copy of the Data Platform upgrade and migration project from the GitHub repo.

 6. In a web browser, navigate to the [Data Platform upgrade and migration MCW repo](https://github.com/Microsoft/MCW-Data-Platform-upgrade-and-migration)